Why am I able to persevere through my trials?

 a.
 They are approved (proving our faith) when they persevere under trials.

-We see: Blessing comes because we prove our faith is real when we persevere!
+We see: Blessing (full satisfaction) comes because we prove our faith is real when we persevere!

 b.
 Tribulations bring perseverance, then proven character, then hope.
 (Rom 5:3-5)